adrianrs-goetia/go-dotter/gamedesign.md

 - Heavy_Dynamic: Will push the player away from the centre.
 - Light_Dynamic: Player will gain a boost in their desired horizontal direction and push the object in the opposite horizontal direction.
 Player will also receive a vertical boost.
 - Static_Object: Player will bounce off it in their desired direction
-- Static_Wall: Player will bounce off it given an angle from the surface normal.
+- Static_Terrain: Player will bounce off it given an angle from the surface normal.
 Limited to avoid going parallell with the wall.

 ### Seam meter -- Seameter